Diamonds on trees: Open questions

 \subsection{Acknowledgments}

-The authors are deeply grateful to Assaf Rinot and Stevo Todorcevic for their invaluable guidance, for generously taking the time to answer our questions, for suggesting directions for the investigation and for reading earlier drafts of the manuscript.
+The authors are deeply grateful to Assaf Rinot and Stevo Todorcevic for their invaluable guidance, for generously taking the time to answer our questions, for suggesting directions for the investigation, and for reading earlier drafts of the manuscript.
 Their insightful comments significantly enhanced the content of this work.
+We also wish to thank Carlos Martínez Ranero for his careful reading of a previous draft; his detailed observations helped us correct an error in Lemma \ref{special bijection 2} and substantially improve the manuscript.